supriyo-jana/home/content/authors/admin/_index.md

 ## About Me

 I am a PhD scholar at the Department of Mathematics, IIT Madras since Aug, 2021.
 My PhD advisor is <a href="https://home.iitm.ac.in/soumen/">Dr. Soumen Sarkar</a>.
 My broad research interest is Dynamical Systems.
 In particular, I am interested in dynamical systems coming out of vector fields on manifolds.
-I am also interested in Hilbert's $16^{th}$ problem.
+I am also interested in Hilbert's 16<sup>th</sup> problem.
+You can email me at <i style="color: blue;">supriyojana@smail.iitm.ac.in</i> or at <i style="color: blue;">supriyojanawb@gmail.com</i> .